Invasion of Privacy Damages and Recovery

 Punitive damages are additional damages designed to punish the defendant and set an example for others.
 These have been awarded in invasion of privacy cases, but typically only when the defendant's actions were particularly malicious or egregious.
 A California court, for example, upheld a punitive damages award in a public disclosure of private facts case when it was reasonable to conclude that the defendant acted with the "intent to outrage or humiliate" the plaintiff or published his article with a "conscious disregard" of the plaintiff's rights.

 If someone has violated your right to privacy, you'll want to know all there is to know about the law and any possible claims you may have against the offending party.
 Of particular interest is how much you may be able to recover in damages, should you be succesful in a lawsuit.
-To find out more, get a free case review from an experienced personal injury attorney at no obligation to you.
+Find out more from an experienced personal injury attorney in your area.